Labbeti/aac-metrics/README.md

 pyyaml >= 6.0
 tqdm >= 4.64.0
 sentence-transformers >= 2.2.2
-transformers < 4.31.0
+transformers
 torchmetrics >= 0.11.4
 ```

 ### External requirements
 - `java` **>= 1.8 and <= 1.13** is required to compute METEOR, SPICE and use the PTBTokenizer.
-Most of these functions can specify a java executable path with `java_path` argument.
+Most of these functions can specify a java executable path with `java_path` argument or by overriding `AAC_METRICS_JAVA_PATH` environment variable.

-- `unzip` command to extract SPICE zipped files.

 ## Additional notes
 ### CIDEr or CIDEr-D?